asimpletune/craigslist-roommate-ad/ad.md

 * Yourself (hopefully)

 Open house:
-* this saturday (07/25/2015)
-* Maybe send an email too before you come if you have time
+* TBD - email to schedule a viewing

 Also, this place will go very quickly so please keep that in mind.